chuvster/return-gnarly-/README.md

 # FAIRE LMS - Accessible Learning Management System

-FAIRE LMS is a modern, accessible Learning Management System designed to provide an inclusive educational experience for all students, with particular attention to accessibility features and user-friendly design.
+FAIRE LMS is a modern, accessible Learning Management System designed to provide an inclusive educational experience for students with Dyslexia by paying particular attention to accessibility feature.

 ## 🌟 Features

+### MVP
+- **PDF transcriber**: Transcribes pdf submitted by lecturers for students to customised their reading experience
+- **OpenDyslexic Font**: To ensure dyslexic students are able to traverse through the site and read their material with ease

 ### Core Functionality
 - **Course Management**: Browse and manage your enrolled courses